iml-it/appmonitor/docs/40_Server/20_Configuration.md

 Key            | Description
 ---------------|---------------------------
-"webapps"      | tile: number of web applications "hosts"        | tile: number of hosts
+"webapps"      | number of web applications
+"hosts"        | number of hosts
-"checks"       | tile: number of checks total for all web apps "notification" | tile: show stats if notifications are currently enabled
+"checks"       | number of checks total for all web apps "notification" | show stats if notifications are currently enabled

 ### view:appdetails